-RESPONSE: The EPA agrees with the reviewer that there are many complex fish and wildlife interactions in the study area and the revised assessment acknowledges this fact.
-The assessment focused on loss of MDN to the system and on potential loss of fish as a food source for wildlife as important potential salmon-mediated effects on wildlife.
+EPA RESPONSE: We agree with the reviewer that there are many complex fish and wildlife interactions in the study area and the revised assessment acknowledges this fact.
+The assessment focused on loss of marine-derived nutrients to the system and on potential loss of fish as a food source for wildlife as important potential salmon-mediated effects on wildlife.
 We would expect that a full evaluation of any future mining permit applications and subsequent National Environmental Policy Act Environmental Impact Statements would include analysis of other potential causes of effects on wildlife.